Jolly Little Elves

 Jolly Little Elves is a 1934 animated short film by Walter Lantz.
 The cartoon was nominated at the 7th Academy Awards for Best Animated Short Film.
 The short was part of Lantz's Cartune Classics series.

 Summary

-It is a retelling of The Elves and the Shoemaker with the elves this time loving to eat donuts and drink coffee.
+Jolly Little Elves is a retelling of The Elves and the Shoemaker with the elves this time loving to eat donuts and drink coffee.